gitReiko/moodle-public-need-to-check/README.md

 *Attention.
 Folder with the plugin should be called exactly need_to_check and be in the folder "path to moodle/blocks/", otherwise the plugin will not install.
 When cloning through the console, the folder is named that way.
 But when downloading is named differently.*

+### Using

+Ordinary users (not admins) just need to go to the page on which the block is placed.

+For administrators, there is one subtlety.
+For faster work, block stores some information in the database.
+This leaves an imprint on the use of plugin.

+**For correct work, it is necessary to update the information in the database after changing the composition of teachers who check students' work.**
+**This can only be done by site administrators on the page with the block.**

+*The teacher is considered to be checking if he is enrolled in the same group as the student, and also has a role based on the archetype of teacher or editingteacher in the corresponding activity or course.*